ruiwangdt/ruiwang.github.io/content/project/InfoExtract/index.md

 ---
-title: Information Extraction and Management on Textual Data in the Terabyte Scale
+title: Information Extraction and Management on Textual Data
-summary: I'm responsible for leading both the engineering and research components of the project.
+summary: I'm responsible for leading both the engineering and research components of the project, focusing on information extraction and management on textual data (e.g., technical reports, scientific documents, notes of technicians, etc.) in the terabyte scale.
 tags:
   - IE
 date: "2018-09-27T00:00:00Z"